retr0-13/Responder/README.md

     python tools/DHCP.py

 DHCP Inform Spoofing.
 Allows you to let the real DHCP Server issue IP addresses, and then send a DHCP Inform answer to set your IP address as a primary DNS server, and your own WPAD URL.
+To inject a DNS server, domain, route on all Windows version and any linux box, use -R

 - Analyze mode.